fadhli00/DetectionLab/phase-2/README.md

 - **LAN 3:** 192.168.4.0/24 — Splunk Server (192.168.4.10)

 #### Segmentation Policy
-- LAN1, LAN2, and LAN3 are **fully isolated**
+- LAN1, LAN2, and LAN3 are **fully isolated by default**
-- Allowed traffic:
+- Explicitly allowed traffic:
   - LAN1 → Splunk (192.168.4.10)
   - LAN2 → Splunk (192.168.4.10)
   - LAN3 → Splunk (local)
 - No direct LAN-to-LAN communication permitted

 #### Additional Notes
-- Virtual machine names and roles
+- Virtual machine names and assigned roles
 - Firewall rule intent and reasoning
 - Log flow direction across the environment

-These notes do not need to be perfect.
-They simply need to exist, as they form the **foundation for future documentation, README sections, and GitHub content**.
+These notes don’t need to be perfect—they just need to exist.
+They form the **foundation** for future documentation, README sections, diagrams, and GitHub content, making sure nothing important gets lost as the lab continues to evolve.

 ---